jeffhowarth/eeprimer/lessons/global_lst.md

-// Select 'LST_Day_1km' band, reduce to mean, convert to Celsius.
+// Select 'LST_Day_1km' band, reduce to mean, scale, and convert to Celsius.